Hyundai ix20 (2010-2019) Review

 Handling and ride quality: What is the Hyundai ix20 like to drive?

-"Hyundai took a slightly different route from Kia when developing the Hyundai ix20 and brought prototype vehicles to the UK in order to improve their ability to cope with (awful) roads.
+"Hyundai took a slightly different route from Kia when developing the Hyundai ix20 and brought prototype vehicles to the UK to improve their ability to cope with (awful) roads.
 The extra homework paid off, because the Hyundai ix20 is quite adept at coping with poor road surfaces.
 The suspension is understandably soft as a result, but the upshot is good bump absorption on a variety of surfaces and at varying speeds.
 It’s a sensible tack to take, given that a car this practical won’t pique the interest of racing drivers enjoying a day off."

 Hyundai ix20 (2010-2019) Review: exterior rear three quarter photo of the Hyundai ix20 on the road

-With the 2016 facelift a 1.6-litre diesel was also added to the range, coming in 115PS and 128PS outputs, and a six-speed manual transmission was made standard on all engines except for the base 1.4-litre petrol.
+With the 2016 facelift, a 1.6-litre diesel was also added to the range, coming in 115PS and 128PS outputs, and a six-speed manual transmission was made standard on all engines except for the base 1.4-litre petrol.

-Of the early engine range, the 1.4-litre petrol provides an adequate mix of performance and fuel consumption, and is reasonably refined too with little noise getting into the cabin.
-The 90PS diesel is a more appealing option however, as it has strong torque from low revs and is also pretty refined, with very little diesel clatter intruding.
+Of the early engine range, the 1.4-litre petrol provides an adequate mix of performance and fuel consumption and is reasonably refined too with little noise getting into the cabin.
+The 90PS diesel is a more appealing option, however, as it has strong torque from low revs and is also pretty refined, with very little diesel clatter intruding.
 A stop/start system as standard helps to cut fuel consumption, with an official combined figure under NEDC rules of 65.7mpg, making 50-plus an easy real-world prospect.

 The diesel units are only fractionally more noisy than the petrol offerings, so the other performance advantages make this a worthwhile compromise.
 All the engine options are pleasingly free from unwanted vibrations, even at idling speeds.